-- Audio guide and ticket for St. Paul’s Basilica
+- Option 1: Audio guide and ticket for St. Paul’s Basilica

-- Or audio guide and ticket for St. Paul’s Basilica, The Cloister, The Pinacoteca and The Archeological Area
+- Option 2: Audio guide and ticket for St. Paul’s Basilica, The Cloister, The Pinacoteca and The Archeological Area

 After the security checks, go through the main entrance.
 On the left side of the Colonnade you'll find the Opera Romana Pellegrinaggi stand where you need to show your tickets.